saucelabs/sauce-docs/docs/visual-testing/integrations/csharp.md

       });
 ```

-Ignoring all kinds by one:
+Ignoring all kinds except one:
 ```csharp
   await VisualClient.VisualCheck("login-page",
       new VisualCheckOptions()